Parkreiner/etrian-character-customizer/README.md

 The games will be releasing in North America on June 1, 2023.

-## What is this really?
+## Why?

 Starting with 2016's Etrian Odyssey V and continuing with 2018's Etrian Odyssey Nexus, players have been able to customize their characters' appearances – their skin color, their eye color(s), and their hair color.
-This has been a welcome feature.
+The feature has been well-received by fans worldwide.

-However, the older games, while being remade for modern hardware, are not back-porting these features.
-This is a shame, because (1) people like customization, and (2) there's not a lot of racial diversity in the first few games' portraits.
+However, the games being remade for the new collection (which originally came out between 2007-2010 for the Nintendo DS) are not having this feature back-ported.
+That's a shame, because (1) people like customization options, and (2) there's not a lot of racial diversity in the first few games' portraits.

-Modders are inevitably going to hack the game to let players use custom portraits, so why not give people a tool that lets them customize their character portraits exactly how they want?
+Modders are inevitably going to hack the game to let players use any images they want, so why not give people a tool that lets them customize the official character portraits exactly how they want?

+I'm also using it as a way to get back to my roots and practice parts of software development I haven't had as many chances to practice professionally before now.
+I'm just building a production-ready full-stack application from scratch (or as close as I can get without being irresponsible).

 ## Current plan/roadmap

-1. Get the core client code done by the end of the end of April.
-Sometime during this period, get automated testing set up.
+Aiming for a mid-June release.

+1. Get a full, working prototype done by mid-May at the latest.
-2. Spend May fine-tuning the client code and also taking care of servers/databases/deployment.
+2. Spend the rest of May fine-tuning the client code and also taking care of servers/databases/automated deployment.
-3. When the came comes out and people inevitably get the portraits ripped on day 1, start converting them into SVG vectors + transparent PNGs via Photoshop and Illustrator.
-The PNGS will be the portraits with all skin/eye/hair color made transparent, while the SVGS will be stored in the database, and rendered on the client via plain HTML.
-The image editing will be the most time-consuming part, by far
+3. When the game comes out and people inevitably get the portraits ripped on day 1, start converting them into SVG vectors + transparent PNGs via Photoshop and Illustrator.
-4. Getting every single portrait converted is going to take a long time, but I'm hoping to get the more popular characters ready to go by the end of June, and then keep adding more in over time.
+4. Once all the portraits created specifically for the remake have been converted (42 total, including DLC), focus on polishing the project.

+Manually editing the images is going to be the most-time consuming part by far.
+There should be 222 portraits to edit:

+1. EO1

+   - 36 portraits from the original game
+   - 9 portraits created for the remake
+   - 2 DLC portraits

+2. EO2

+   - 48 portraits from the original game
+   - 3 portraits created for the remake (excluding portraits shared with EO1)
+   - 2 DLC portraits

+3. EO3

+   - 96 portraits from the original game (each character has two variants)
+   - 24 portraits created for the remake
+   - 2 DLC portraits

+I can't make a guarantee that I'll ever do all of them, but I'm also happy to accept any help with this process specifically.

 ## Tech Stack